19hours/sg-statutes/Acts/Income Tax Act.md

 ### Exemption of certain dividends

-13B\.—(1) Where a company derives income which is subject to tax or exempt from tax in accordance withregulations prescribed under section 43A, 43C, 43D, 43E, 43F, 43G, 43H, 43I, 43J, 43K, 43L (repealed), 43M (repealed), 43N, 43O, 43P, 43Q, 43R , 43S, 43T, 43U, 43V, 43Wor 43X, the following provisions of this section shall have effect.
+13B\.—(1) Where a company derives income which is subject to tax or exempt from tax in accordance with section 43A, 43C, 43D, 43E, 43F, 43G, 43H, 43I, 43J, 43K, 43L (repealed), 43M (repealed), 43N, 43O, 43P, 43Q, 43R , 43S, 43T, 43U, 43V, 43W, 43X, 43Y or 43Z, or the regulations made thereunder, the following provisions of this section shall have effect.

 [1/82; 15/83; 31/86; 1/90; 20/91; 2/92; 28/92; 26/93; 1/98; 31/98; 37/2002; 21/2003]

-(2) As soon as any amount of income of the company has been subject to tax at the rate of 10% (or other concessionary rate) or exempt from tax in accordance withregulations prescribed under section 43A, 43C, 43D, 43E, 43F, 43G, 43H, 43I, 43J, 43K, 43L (repealed), 43M (repealed), 43N, 43O, 43P, 43Q, 43R, 43S, 43T, 43U, 43V, 43W or 43X, the net amount of the income after deduction of the tax or the amount of the income exempted shall be credited to a special account (referred to in this section as the account) to be kept by the company for the purposes of this section.
+(2) As soon as any amount of income of the company has been subject to tax at the rate of 10% (or other concessionary rate) or exempt from tax in accordance with section 43A, 43C, 43D, 43E, 43F, 43G, 43H, 43I, 43J, 43K, 43L (repealed), 43M (repealed), 43N, 43O, 43P, 43Q, 43R, 43S, 43T, 43U, 43V, 43W , 43X, 43Y or 43Z, or the regulations made thereunder, the net amount of the income after deduction of the tax or the amount of the income exempted shall be credited to a special account (referred to in this section as the account) to be kept by the company for the purposes of this section.

 [15/83; 1/90; 20/91; 2/92; 28/92; 26/93; 1/98; 31/98; 37/2002; 21/2003]